- Site Map

 The 2019 diamond drill program was funded by JOGMEC.
 The program consisted of 17 drill holes totaling 8,802.1 metres targeting the V Zone (11 drill holes; 6,955.5 metres) and the Q Zone (6 drill holes; 1,846.6 metres).
 Highlights included drill hole RD-19-V54, which intersected 40.9 metres (true thickness 36.8 metres) grading 16.83% zinc, 3.46% lead and 4.74 g/t silver, including 20.1 metres grading 18.93% zinc, 4.15% lead and 6.11 g/t silver.
 Drill hole RD-19-V54 targeted the deep V Zone, where RD-18-V41 (located 52.0 metres below hole RD-19-54) had intersected 21.7 metres (true thickness 21.5 metres) grading 16.99% zinc, 3.44% lead and 2.41 g/t silver, including 10.4 metres grading 25.70% zinc, 5.41% lead and 3.44 g/t silver.

 The V Zone drilling was designed to expand and increase the confidence in the resource in the deep portions of the zone.
 The V Zone has a steeper dip than all the other known zones at Ruddock Creek.
 The steeper dip should facilitate lower mining costs than the shallower dipping zones, and thus a larger resource of steeply dipping mineralization in the V Zone would improve the economics of the project.
 The wide high-grade intercept in RD-V19-54 will add to the resource, along with the other V Zone mineralized intercepts.

 A comprehensive review is planned, and will utilize the geophysical and geological data from the past two years of field work to recommend future exploration at Ruddock Creek.
-Plans for further exploration, in the vicinity of the excellent results obtained in a portion of the V Zone, will be developed and discussed with our joint venture partners. [note: no exploration has been conducted in 2020]
+Plans for further exploration, in the vicinity of the excellent results obtained in a portion of the V Zone, will be developed and discussed with our joint venture partners.
+No exploration was conducted in 2020.

 Jim Miller-Tait, P.Geo., VP Exploration, is the designated Qualified Person as defined by National Instrument 43-101 for the exploration program.
 Ruddock Creek samples for the 2019 drilling reported were analyzed at Bureau Veritas Mineral Laboratories in Vancouver.
 A full QA/QC program using blanks, standards and duplicates was completed for all diamond drilling samples submitted to the labs.